Advertisement / Annons:

 The Gnisvärd beach:

 No distances are long on this island.
 We reach the beach and notice the waves are a bit bigger now.
-The temperature have now increased to 28 C degrees which is hot to be in Sweden.
+The temperature has now increased to 28 C degrees which is hot to be in Sweden.

 More information about Gnisvärds ship graves: